kkk987/portfolio/README.md

 * Target audience

-    There are 2 types of target audience for this project.
+    There are 2 types of the target audience for this project.

-    First type of audience is the trainer of coder academy and classmates as this is an assignment of gentech course.
-Therefore, one of the purposes of this project is to meet the requirments of the assignment such as the presentation to classmates.
+    The first type of audience is the trainer of coder academy and classmates as this is an assignment of gentech course.
+Therefore, one of the purposes of this project is to meet the requirements of the assignment such as the presentation to classmates.

-    The other group of audience is the potential employer as this portfolio would be a good demostration of front end development.
+    The other group of audience is the potential employer as this portfolio would be a good demonstration of front end development.

 * Tech stack (e.g. html, css, deployment platform, etc)